-Q: What is the cost for a class?
+Q: What is the cost of a class?

-A: Online tuition is charged, at a per credit hour rate of $183/credit hour.
+A: Online tuition is charged, at a per credit hour rate of $234.48/credit hour.
 Textbooks and supplies can vary and are an additional cost.

 Q: I can’t register for English Composition or Math (College Algebra).
 What should I do?